Evilrabbit520/Hall/README_en.md

 #### Analysis of classic topics

-> Here are only representative questions, not all topics (many topics are still in production, you can ** mark star ** later to refer to).
+> Here are only representative questions, not all topics, You can view all the topics in the category in the `Analysis` directory. (many topics are still in production, you can ** mark star ** later to refer to).

 **Simple difficulty**